2018-2019 Grant Timeline

 - June, 2019 – Grants Awarded

 Impact Oklahoma accepts grant proposals from Central Oklahoma nonprofits that provide services in one of our five focus areas: Community, Family, Health and Wellness, Education, and Culture.
-The winning grant recipients each receive $100,000 grants, as often as our level of membership allows.
+The winning grant recipients each receive $100,000 grants, as our level of membership allows.

 Members contribute $1,000 each to Impact Oklahoma and 100% of this contribution goes directly to the grant recipients.
 Our dream is to be a part of shepherding big ideas to fruition through monetary contribution, thus creating a substantial impact in our very own community.